authelia/authelia/docs/content/en/configuration/prologue/common.md

 {{< confkey type="string" required="no" >}}

 The key `server_name` overrides the name checked against the certificate in the verification process.
-Useful if you require to use a direct IP address for the address of the backend service but want to verify a specific SNI.
+Useful if you require an IP address for the host of the backend service but want to verify a specific certificate server name.

 ### skip_verify